MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 ## Limitations of remote compute context

 A primary benefit of remote computing is to perform distributed analysis using the inherent capabilities of the host platform.
 For a list of analytical functions that are multithreaded and cluster aware, see [Running distributed analyses using RevoScaleR](how-to-revoscaler-distributed-computing-distributed-analysis.md).
-As a counter point, the concept of "remote compute context" is not optimized for data manipulation and transformaton workloads.
+As a counter point, the concept of "remote compute context" is not optimized for data manipulation and transformation workloads.
 As such, many data-related functions come with local compute requirements.
 The following table describes the exceptions to remote computing.

 | Limit | Details |
 |-------|---------|